tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/interface_overview.md

     - **Preview** – an interactive simulation/view of your app.
     - **Docs** – you can read the documentation while working on your app.
     - **Logs** – shows you what the project server is doing.
-- When you're editing a project, on the left, you can switch between the main tabs, described below.
+- When you're editing a project you can switch between the main tabs in the center, as described below.

 ## Project